The VRAM Flap is a Type III Mathes & Nahai myocutaneous flap. This article details its indications, anatomy, and surgical technique.

 - Rotate the flap 180° on its DIEA pedicle

 - Tunnel via an intraperitoneal route into the pelvis (gives more length) or extrapelvic subcutaneous route to the perineum.

 - Assess the tension on the pedicle (not too much tension!)

-- Decide if the anterior abdominal wall needs to be reinforced with a mesh (above the arcuate line the posterior sheath if often sufficent)
+- Decide if the anterior abdominal wall needs to be reinforced with an onlay mesh (above the arcuate line of the posterior sheath is often sufficient)

-- Make sure the omentum is hanging normally towards/in the pelvis.
+- Make sure the omentum is hanging towards/in the pelvis.